My x86 Retro-Computers

 486-System

-I got a Compaq Presario CDS-520 recently.
+I got a Compaq Presario CDS-520.
 This computer looks like a big version of a mac-classic.

 It has an integrated 14 inch CRT and speakers.